jcmunav63/hello-rails-back-end-2/README.md

 ### Check linters

-* Install the Rubocop and Stylelint linters.
+* Install the Rubocop linters checker.

 Install the Rubocop linters checker using the following steps...
 - First add the following code to the Gem file: